 Lakeside Park

-Serving: Water, Gatorade, bananas, oranges, and peanut butter pretzels.
+Serving: Water, Gatorade, bananas, oranges, pickles, & granola bars.

 Featured item: Roasted potatoes from Al Johnson’s.